vorth/vzome-sharing/_posts/2022-04-18-blue-yellow-green-star-tangle-10-51-06.md

 ---
 title: Star Tangle in Blue, Green, and Yellow
-description: An interesting object to construct with Zometool.
+description: A fun object to construct with Zometool.
 The blue struts connect to each other only indirectly.
 image: https://vorth.github.io/vzome-sharing/2022/04/18/10-51-06-blue-yellow-green-star-tangle/blue-yellow-green-star-tangle.png
 published: true
 layout: vzome